-From learning to dive (from the ten metre board if you're ballsy enough) to learning to ride fast bikes with no brakes, it's amazing what you can do!
+From learning to dive (from the ten-metre board if you're ballsy enough) to learn to ride fast bikes with no brakes, it's amazing what you can do!
 What's even more amazing is what you can do it for.
 It doesn't cost the earth for your delegates to enjoy an out of this world experience.
 In fact, it's very affordable.

 A day out at the Lee Valley VeloPark